tireddy2/jose-hybrid-encrypt/draft-ra-cose-hybrid-encrypt.md

 The following has to be added to the "COSE Algorithms" registry:

-- Name: PQKEM_ECDH-ES
+- Name: x25519_kyber768
 - Value: TBD10
-- Description: PQC KEM + Elliptic Curve Diffie-Hellman Ephemeral Static
+- Description: Curve25519 elliptic curve + Kyber768 parameter
 - Reference: This document (TBD)
 - Recommended: No

-- Name: PQKEM_ECDH-ES_AES128KW
+- Name: secp384r1_kyber768
 - Value: TBD11
-- Description:PQC KEM + Elliptic Curve Diffie-Hellman Ephemeral Static and CEK wrapped with "A128KW"
+- Description: P-384 + Kyber768 parameter
 - Reference: This document (TBD)
 - Recommended: No

-- Name: PQKEM_ECDH-ES_AES256KW
+- Name: x25519_kyber512
 - Value: TBD12
+- Description: Curve25519 elliptic curve + Kyber512 parameter
+- Reference: This document (TBD)
+- Recommended: No

+- Name: secp256r1_kyber512
+- Value: TBD13
+- Description: P-256 + Kyber512 parameter
+- Reference: This document (TBD)
+- Recommended: No

+- Name: x25519_kyber768+A128KW
+- Value: TBD14
+- Description: Curve25519 elliptic curve + Kyber768 parameter and CEK wrapped with "A128KW"
+- Reference: This document (TBD)
+- Recommended: No

+- Name: secp384r1_kyber768+A128KW
+- Value: TBD15
+- Description: P-384 + Kyber768 parameter and CEK wrapped with "A128KW"
+- Reference: This document (TBD)
+- Recommended: No

+- Name: x25519_kyber512+A128KW
+- Value: TBD16
+- Description: Curve25519 elliptic curve + Kyber512 parameter and CEK wrapped with "A128KW"
+- Reference: This document (TBD)
+- Recommended: No

+- Name: secp256r1_kyber512+A128KW
+- Value: TBD17
+- Description: P-256 + Kyber512 parameter and CEK wrapped with "A128KW"
+- Reference: This document (TBD)
+- Recommended: No

+- Name: x25519_kyber768+A256KW
+- Value: TBD18
+- Description: Curve25519 elliptic curve + Kyber768 parameter and CEK wrapped with "A256KW"
+- Reference: This document (TBD)
+- Recommended: No

+- Name: secp384r1_kyber768+A256KW
+- Value: TBD19
+- Description: P-384 + Kyber768 parameter and CEK wrapped with "A256KW"
+- Reference: This document (TBD)
+- Recommended: No

+- Name: x25519_kyber512+A256KW
+- Value: TBD20
+- Description: Curve25519 elliptic curve + Kyber512 parameter and CEK wrapped with "A256KW"
+- Reference: This document (TBD)
+- Recommended: No

+- Name: secp256r1_kyber512+A256KW
+- Value: TBD21
-- Description: PQC KEM + Elliptic Curve Diffie-Hellman Ephemeral Static and CEK wrapped with "A256KW"
+- Description: P-256 + Kyber512 parameter and CEK wrapped with "A256KW"
 - Reference: This document (TBD)
 - Recommended: No

 ### COSE PQC KEM Registry